satoyos/Shuffle100_Swift/Readme.md

 This software is released under the MIT License, see LICENSE.txt.

 - - -
+**IMPORTANT**: This repository does not include audio files that are not permitted for redistribution due to copyright or other rights (e.g., `resources/audio/inaba/`).
+Developers must obtain these files separately and place them in the appropriate directories in their local environment.

 (#7) Human voice files in `/resources/audio/inaba` folder are derived from [Naniwazu Inaba-kun](http://naniwazu.la.coocan.jp).
  So, the author of the software has the copyright of these voice files.